nashpitre/nashpitre.github.io/blog/_posts/become your biggest fan.md

+---
+layout: post
 Date: 12/9/19
-Permalink: fan
+permalink: fan

-# Become Your Biggest Fan
+title: Become Your Biggest Fan
+---

 Become your biggest fan.
 Whatever it is you do.
 Even if nobody else cares about it.
 You care.
 So get excited about those things that you care about.￼￼